Equity release vs downsizing

 - 90% of lifetime mortgage customers release equity within £10,000 – £100,000 or more.
 The amount released will depend on your age and value of your property.

 - You continue to own your house with a lifetime mortgage which is a debt secured against it.
 Equity release, plus accrued interest to be repaid upon death or moving into permanent long-term care.

 - All outstanding lending secured on your property must be repaid.

 *A little thank you after you’ve had your adviser appointment.
 Please see full terms and conditions of the £25 gift here.

 Frequently asked questions

-The ‘equity’ in your home is the market value of your home, minus any mortgage or debt you have against the property.
+The ‘equity’ (or cash) in your home is its market value, minus any mortgage or debt you have against it.

 When you call the SunLife Equity Release Service, we’ll refer you to an equity release expert adviser from Age Partnership.
 They’ll assess your needs and help you decide whether equity release is right for you.

 Age Partnership Limited are specialists in equity release and SunLife’s preferred partner for equity release advice.
 They provide advice for around 1 in 4 of all equity release plans in the UK.